zwimer/Mutable-Client-Buffer/README.md

 ## Requirements

-This application requires znc 1.6.4
-For installation, it is strongly recommended you have znc-buildmod unless you wish to compile and link this manually.
+This module requires znc 1.6.4.
+To build the [documentation](#documentation) for this module, Doxygen 1.8.3 is required.
+For installation, it is _strongly recommended_ you have znc-buildmod unless you wish to compile and link this manually.

 ## Installation Instructions